Krunk-Juice/Memory-Management/README.md

     •   Each processes' turnaround time

-    •   The average turnaround time of all the processes
+    •   The average turnaround time of all the processes.